MarinaAlexandr/The-Office-US-Mood-picker/README.md

     - Avoid high-cringe episodes.
     - Require all moods to match (an AND logic).
     - Choose how many recommendations to display.
-- **"Choose for me”** random episode picker: If you can’t decide, let the app randomly select an episode for you.
+- **"Choose for me” random episode picker**: If you can’t decide, let the app randomly select an episode for you.

 ---